Expert Sleep & Snoring Care in Central Florida

 Sleep disorders related to the ear, nose, and throat are often caused by blockages or abnormalities in the airway that interfere with normal breathing during sleep.
 Snoring and obstructive sleep apnea (OSA) are among the most common of these conditions, but they can lead to serious health consequences if left untreated.

-Our specialists focus on identifying the root cause of airway obstruction—whether nasal, oral, or throat-related—and developing targeted treatment strategies.
+Our sleep doctors in Deland, Orange City, & Lake Mary, FL, focus on identifying the root cause of airway obstruction—whether nasal, oral, or throat-related—and developing targeted treatment strategies.
 This may include lifestyle changes, continuous positive airway pressure (CPAP) therapy, or advanced surgical options for patients who require long-term solutions.

 At Atlantic ENT, we recognize that every patient’s sleep challenges are unique.
 Our multidisciplinary approach ensures that each diagnosis and treatment plan is tailored to your symptoms, anatomy, and lifestyle.